ClouDesire/docusaurus/docs/syndication.md

 * the customer orders a new tenant of your application in the marketplace
 * Cloudesire sends a notification to your endpoint, containing the following information: entity = `subscription`, id = {subscription_id}, status = `created`
-* once you’ve received this notification, you need to call our API in order to retrieve the subscripion details (given its identifier) which includes:
+* once you've received this notification, you need to call our API in order to retrieve the subscripion details (given its identifier) which includes:
     * the customer data (name, email, etc.) to be stored in your database
-    *   a `paid` flag, which can be `true` (if the customer already paid the subscription for your application, for example if the platform previously stored his credit card data) or `false`(if the customer hasn’t paid yet the subscription)
+    * a `paid` flag, which can be `true` (if the customer already paid the subscription for your application, for example if the platform previously stored his credit card data) or `false`(if the customer hasn't paid yet the subscription)
 * if the `paid` flag is `true` you can provision your tenant in your platform
 * if the `paid` flag is `false` you need to wait for the next notification, which will contain the following information: entity = `subscription`, id = {subscription_id}, status = `modified`.
-Once you’ve received this notification, you need to call our API again, retrieve the subscription data, and check if the `paid` flag is `true`.
+Once you've received this notification, you need to call our API again, retrieve the subscription data, and check if the `paid` flag is `true`.
-*   once you’ve executed the provisioning of the tenant in your platform, you need to call our API for the last time, setting the subscription status to `deployed`
+* once you've executed the provisioning of the tenant in your platform, you need to call our API for the last time, setting the subscription status to `deployed`
 * when the subscription status changes to `deployed`, Cloudesire notifies the customer, providing him the instructions to access your application

-In other words, you should provision your tenant only when the `paid` flag is `true` (unless you’re offering **trials** for your application).
+In other words, you should provision your tenant only when the `paid` flag is `true` (unless you're offering **trials** for your application).

 ![](/img/docs/Syndication-Worklow-Provisioning.png)